About Us

 Our Approach

-We measure two fundamental properties that underlie consciousness across complex adaptive systems where integration and regulation are separable: how information is integrated into coherent wholes, and how systems maintain differentiated responses to different contexts.
+We measure two fundamental properties that underlie consciousness in complex adaptive systems: integration (how information is bound into coherent wholes) and differentiation (how systems maintain distinct, context-sensitive responses).

 Neither property alone is sufficient.
 A system that integrates everything into sameness lacks awareness.
-A system with many states but no coherence lacks unity.
-Consciousness emerges from the balance.
+A system with many differentiated states but no coherence lacks unity.
+Consciousness emerges from the dynamic balance between the two.

 Our proprietary methodology translates these principles into quantifiable metrics through:

-Domain-specific operationalization — the same theoretical framework, adapted to each substrate
+Domain-specific operationalization — the same theoretical framework, (CGI = √(φ × ρ)), adapted to each substrate

-Rigorous validation — effect sizes, classification accuracy, and statistical significance
+Rigorous validation — effect sizes, surrogate testing, and pre-specified statistical criteria

 Prospective testing — predictions made public before outcomes are known

-The formulas stay protected.
+The core formulas remain protected where proprietary.
+The empirical results are fully open.
 The results speak for themselves.

 Why It Matters